wyoibc/2023repres_popgen/Intro_beartooth.md

 * Note that SLURM uses the number of cores and memory that you put in your request to decide whether to run your job.
 If you massively overestimate the amount of memory required, you may end up queued for a while, whereas a smaller request would've been allocated sooner.
 Of course the downside is that if you underestimate the required memory, your job may fail.

 SLURM also incorporates priority into deciding whose jobs run when.
 If multiple jobs are queued, it doesn't just run them in order of submission as resources become available.
 This is helpful because some users will submit thousands of big jobs at a time that could monopolize the cluster for days or weeks if they ran before anyone else's.
+SLURM uses an algorithm called [FairShare](https://slurm.schedmd.com/fair_tree.html) to balance job requests and user equity.

 <br>
 <br>